nextthingco/docs/CHIP_Pro-Docs/source/includes/_support.md

 # Support

-This support page is where you can find frequently asked questions and topics of the technical variety.
+This support section is where you can find frequently asked questions and topics of the technical variety.
 For general inquiries, check out our [C.H.I.P.
 Pro FAQ](http://ntc-docs-unstable.surge.sh/chip_pro.html#c-h-i-p-pro-faq) section.

 ## Power

-### Why is my battery charging very slowly or not at all?
+### Why is my battery charging at a very slow rate or not at all?
-First, make sure the correct power source is connected to correct pin as stated in the [documentation](https://docs.getchip.com/chip_pro.html#power-c-h-i-p-pro).
+First, make sure the correct power source is connected to the correct pins as stated in the [documentation](https://docs.getchip.com/chip_pro.html#power-c-h-i-p-pro).

 Assuming the power source is connected correctly, the issue may be with the BTS pin which is directly connected to the TS pin on the AXP209 power management unit.
 This pin expects a specific voltage range in order to know it is safe to charge the battery.
 It's recommended to disable it by either connecting the pin to ground or disabling through software.
-Read more about the TS pin and solutions provided in the [Power](https://docs.getchip.com/chip_pro.html#battery-charging-and-bts-pin) section of the C.H.I.P.
+Read more about the TS pin and how to disable it in the [Power](https://docs.getchip.com/chip_pro.html#battery-charging-and-bts-pin) section of the C.H.I.P.
 Pro docs.

 ### I think my C.H.I.P.
 Pro is overheating!

+The cause of possible overheating issues is usually due to lack of a proper power source or a software issue.
+Check the most recent [C.H.I.P.
+Pro datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware) for minimum and maximum power and temperature ratings.

 There are a few reasons why your C.H.I.P.
 Pro may experience sudden power loss or a freeze, but heat is almost never the issue.
-C.H.I.P.
+Rest assured knowing that C.H.I.P.
 Pro has been tested and verified in various extreme temperatures.
-The cause of possible overheating issues is usually due to lack of a proper power source or a software issue.
-Check the most recent [C.H.I.P.
-Pro datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware) for minimum and maximum power and temperature ratings.

-### My CHIP Pro shuts down during boot or when under heavy processing loads.
+### My C.H.I.P.
+Pro shuts down during boot or when under heavy processing loads.

-Make sure your are using an adequate power source that can provide a recommended 1 Amp of current.
+Make sure you are using an adequate power source that can provide a recommended **1 Amp of current**.
 You can also attach a single cell LiPo battery to the BAT pin to provide extra power when the processor needs it.

 Another common cause for sudden power loss is due to the AXP209’s power management shutting down if the current draw reaches a set threshold (900mA, for example).
-If your project has higher power needs, you may want to disable the current-limit feature so that the AXP209 will allow the system to tolerate higher current.
+If your project has higher power needs, you may want to disable the current-limit feature and set it to "no limit" so that the AXP209 will allow the system to tolerate higher current.
+This can be found on page 33 of the [AXP209 datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/v1.0/Component%20Datasheets).

 The common way to set this register is using a systemd service that issues the proper command with i2c-tools: